Ada-Developers-Academy/core-unit-3/react-components/components.md

 };
 ```

 She could have defined it using different coding techniques.
-For example, she could have wrapped the JSX object in parentheses if that helps her see it better:
+For example, she could have wrapped the JSX object in parentheses, allowing the `return` expression to be safely spread over several lines:

 <!-- prettier-ignore-start -->
 ```js